entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 ![imgpesieve](../commons/memory_evasion_pt2/imgpesieve1.png)

-Note: The interesting part is that if we don't revert the module's memory back to RX and leave it as RW, Moneta doesn't detect it.
+Note: The interesting part is that if we don't revert the module's memory back to ``RX`` and leave it as ``RW``, Moneta doesn't detect it.
 However, this isn't a recommended approach.

 Perspective from [moneta](https://github.com/forrest-orr/moneta) about not reverting memory to RX: